TACC/tacc_stats/README.md

 The package is split into an `autotools`-based `monitor` subpackage and a Python `setuptools`-based `tacc_stats` subpackage.  `monitor` performs the online data collection and transmission in a production environment while `tacc_stats` performs the data curation and analysis in an offline environment.

-Installing `monitor` will build and install an System V service, `/etc/init.d/taccstats`.
-This service launches a daemon with an overhead of 3-9% on a single core when configured to sample at a frequency of 1Hz.
-It is typically configured to sample at 10 minute intervals, with samples taken at the start and end of every job as well. `tacc_stats` sends the data directly to a RabbitMQ server over the administrative ethernet network.
+Building and installing the `tacc_stats-2.3.5-1.el7.x86_64.rpm` package with the `taccstats.spec` file will build and install a systemd service `taccstats`.
+This service launches a daemon with an overhead of 3% on a single core when configured to sample at a frequency of 1Hz.
+It is typically configured to sample at 5 minute intervals, with samples taken at the start and end of every job as well.
+The TACC Stats daemon, `tacc_statsd`, is controlled by the `taccstats` service and sends the data directly to a RabbitMQ server over the administrative ethernet network.
 RabbitMQ must be installed and running on the server in order for the data to be received.

 Installing the `tacc_stats` module will setup a Django-based web application along with tools for extracting the data from the RabbitMQ server and feeding them into a PostgreSQL database.